 The renkon is a very traditional Japanese food – the flower and leaves are used for decoration, but the roots are edible.
 The texture of the root is crunchy, and it can be served in a number of ways.
 Karashi Renkon is a popular dish in Kumamoto, where the holes of the lotus roots are filled with a mixture of miso paste, mustard and honey.
 The whole root is coated in it too, and then it is fried in slices or whole.

 Bamboo shoots are eaten all over Asia, and are prepared in a variety of ways.
-The taste can be bitter if they are not cooked long enough, and in Asian dishes bamboo shoots are often not that appetizing – so of course, they are good for you and have many health benefits.
+The taste can be bitter if they are not cooked long enough, in Asian dishes bamboo shoots are often used (you can see it in almost every ramen bowl) and of course, they are good for you as they come with lots of health benefits.

 When cooked briefly, and whole, the result is very different from cooking sliced okra – when sliced, the vegetable will become slimy and gooey.
 They are healthy but, again, not very tasty.

 Mitsuba is written with the kanji 三(san which means three)and 葉(ha which is leaf), so it literally means three leaves.
 The leaves grow on skinny stems and it resembles the parsley called Giant of Italy.